howsoai/platform-installation-examples/common/README.md

 Edit the `howso.yml` file and set `verify_ssl: false.

 ### Trust the Certs

-The Howso Platform python client uses the _certifi_ package for the trusted root certs, not the operating system trust store.
-Therefore, to trust the platform ca - we'll extract it from the platform and then set it explicitly as trusted in our `howso.yml`
+The Howso Platform Python client uses the _certifi_ package for the trusted root certs, not the operating system trust store.
+Therefore, to trust the platform CA - we'll extract it from the platform and then set it explicitly as trusted in our `howso.yml`

 #### Extract the platform CA cert

-With kubectl access, you can retrieve the platform cert from the ca secret.
+With kubectl access, you can retrieve the platform cert from the CA secret.

 ```sh
 kubectl -n howso get secrets platform-ca -ojson | jq -r '.data."tls.crt"' | base64 -d > howso-platform.crt